Plume-org/docs/source/installation/init.html.md

 ---

 The init system is the first program to start when a computer boots.
 Its role is to start other program automatically and to let you manage them more easily.
+The recommended option for Windows is Task Scheduler.

 <ul class="choices">
   <li><a href="/installation/init/systemd">SystemD</a></li>